Can I claim my Gender Affirmation Surgery or Gender Confirmation Surgery on Medicare & my Health Fund?

-So, does Medicare cover gender reassignment surgery by which a biologically born woman wants to change their gender to become a transgender man?
+An increasing number of people are seeking Gender Affirmation or Confirmation Surgery.
 As the popularity of this surgery grows, many patients often have inquiries regarding the financing of such an operation.
-As with other surgical procedures, certain rules must be met in order for your insurance provider to partially or fully cover the costs.
+As with other surgical procedures, certain specific rules must be met in order for you to be eligible for cover.

-Will Private Health Insurance (PHI) cover Gender Affirmation/Confirmation surgery?
+Will Private Health Insurance (PHI) cover Gender Affirmation or Gender Confirmation surgery?

-In order to request cover for gender reassignment surgery from your private insurance company, you must first be eligible for a Medicare item number.
+In order to request cover for gender surgery from your private health insurance, you must first be eligible for a Medicare item number.

-We recommend you consult with your PHI in order to get the correct information regarding;
+We recommend you consult with your health fund in order to get the correct information regarding;

 - The conditions under which you can apply for cover

-Gender dysphoria refers to the condition of feeling ones psychological and emotional identity does not match with one’s birth gender.
-Whilst, it can cause serious distress, anxiety and emotional pain, gender dysphoria is not a mental illness.
+Gender dysphoria refers to the condition of feeling that your psychological and emotional identity does not match with your birth gender.
+Whilst, it can cause serious distress and anxiety, gender dysphoria is not a mental illness.